PLAYS

 SUMMER CROSSING

-At the dawn of the “American” Century, Tammany Hall politician CHARLES CALAHAN is taking his beautiful wife LILLY and their three children to Europe for the Grand Tour, having risen through the Tammany ranks and married above himself.”
-Aboard ship, he befriends JAN, a Czech immigrant in steerage who has been rejected at Ellis Island,.
-Jan sees Charles as his ticket back to the America, even ashe is distracted by the attentions of the unhappy Lilly.
+It’s the dawn of the “American” Century.
+Tammany Hall alderman CHARLES CALAHAN is taking his beautiful wife LILLY and their three children to Europe for the Grand Tour, having risen through Tammany ranks and married above himself.
+Aboard ship, he befriends JAN KOPICKA, a Czech immigrant rejected at Ellis Island.
+Jan sees Charles as his ticket back to the America, even as he is distracted by the attentions of the unhappy Lilly.
+Meanwhile MARY CLAIRE, their impressionable daughter is being secretly romanced by the charming, untrustworthy NICHOLAS VANDERVEER while in steerage, political agitator MAX SOLOMON plots to seize the ship.

 Cast of 13: 9 men, 4 women. (open casting)

-SCRIPT SAMPLE: Act One, LILLY questions CHARLES’s motivations and teaches JAN to dance.
+SCRIPT SAMPLE: From Act One.
+LILLY questions CHARLES’s motivations and teaches JAN to dance.

 OLYMPIC NOTIONS & SUPPLY

-SOO is an embittered Korean widow who has witnessed her store being looted in the L.A.
-Riots.
-LEMONT, an African American postal worker and recovering alcoholic, appears at the store, offering to help her clean it up, responding to Rodney King's appeal, "Can we all get along?"
+SOO, an embittered Korean widow, while witnessing her store being looted in the L.A.
+Riots is caught on live news saying she wants a gun “to kill all Black people!”.
+LEMONT, an African American postal worker and recovering alcoholic, appears at the store, offering to help her clean it up, putting Rodney King's appeal, "Can we all get along?" to the test.
 Soo rebuffs him at first but a guarded friendship develops, to the confusion and distrust of their respective families, particularly KINNY, LeMont’s alienated son.
+That is until Soo offers to convert her mom & pop into a liquor store to help Kinny learn how to run a business, so he can start his own business - the luggage store he’s always dreamed about.

 Cast of eight: 4 women (2 Asian American, 2 Hispanic), 4 men (2 Black, 1 Asian American, 1 White)

-Excerpt: Act One, KINNY confronts LEMONT.
-SOO offers him a startling proposition.
+Excerpt: From Act One.
+KINNY confronts LEMONT.
+SOO offers KINNY a startling proposition.

 RECKONING ANGEL

-MATHIAS, a successful writer, burnt out and sickened with fame, and SARA, his younger wife, have retired to an abandoned farm on an isolated island off a coast.
+MATHIAS, a successful novelist burnt out and sickened with his fame, has fled to an abandoned farm on an isolated island off the coast with SARA, his younger wife, in hopes of finding new meaning in his work is in the grip of writer’s block.
 FRANC, a young man, appears on their doorstep, insisting he is the man’s illegitimate son and that he's come for his "inheritance" which he refuses to name.
+Mathias immediately distrusts him, while SARA takes the young man’s side.
+A deadly game of shifting alliances ensues.

 Cast of three: 2 men, 1 woman (open casting)